derivo-company/neo2rdf/README.md

 # Neo2RDF

-Neo2RDF is a command line application that converts a Neo4j database into a RDF file in [Turtle](https://www.w3.org/TR/turtle/) format.
+Neo2RDF is a command line application that converts a Neo4j database into an RDF file in [Turtle](https://www.w3.org/TR/turtle/) format.
 It is implemented in Java and uses the [Cypher](https://neo4j.com/docs/cypher-manual/current/) query language via the official Neo4j Java driver.
 With the help of Neo2RDF you can connect to a running Neo4j instance (local, remote or on [Neo4j Aura](https://neo4j.com/product/auradb/)) and either dump a Turtle file or generate a Turtle data stream.